Internships and Research

 September 2014 Update

-After a hiatus, the internship program will return for 2015 as the George Melendez Wright Initiative for Young Leaders in Climate Change.
+A new internship program will begin in 2015 called the George Melendez Wright Initiative for Young Leaders in Climate Change.
 Stay tuned later this fall for more information about the revised program.

 Are you interested in interning in a national park for a summer or conducting research on park lands?
 The National Park Service engages young scholars to help us tackle research and education projects to look at the effects of climate change.
 Established in 2010, the George Melendez Wright Climate Change Internship and Fellowship Program is designed to harness the energy and creativity of college and university undergraduate and graduate students and put them to work alongside national park managers, scientists, and educators.
 The internship and fellowship programs are sponsored by the NPS Climate Change Response Program in cooperation with the University of Washington.
 For more information, or to apply for one of these outstanding opportunities, please visit UW student resources.